 [Section 175H inserted by No. 75 of 1992 s.
 4.]

 175I.
-Evidence of appointment
+Agent of political party, evidence of appointment of

 An entry in the party agents register is, for all purposes, conclusive evidence that the person described in the entry is the agent of the political party named in the entry.